wiicode/cybersecurity-framework/silver-training/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management.md

 The steps below should be followed to provision each end user device, preparing it for distribution to end users:

-1. By default, the user who joins the device to AAD and enrolls into MDM is placed into the Local Administrators group on that device.
-As such, users should **not** be instructed to enroll themselves.
-All device enrollment should be performed by administrators using administrative accounts.
+1. By default, the user who joins the device to AAD and enrollls into MDM is placed into the Local Administrators group on that device.
+As such, users should **not** be instructed to enrolll themselves.
+All device enrolllment should be performed by administrators using administrative accounts.
 Alternatively, if using a correctly configured zero-touch deployment programme such as [Autopilot](https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/windows-10-autopilot), users will not be given admin privileges.
 2. Update the system firmware to the latest version available from the vendor.
 This will be called either a UEFI or BIOS update.
 This may not be required if your devices receive firmware updates via Windows Update.
 3. Configure the system firmware to boot in UEFI mode, enable TPM, Secure Boot and virtualization extensions.
 Disable unused hardware interfaces, check the boot order to prioritize internal storage and set a password to prevent changes.
 Most of these settings will be available on devices that meet the standards set by [Microsoft for a highly secure Windows 10 device](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure).
 4. Deploy your organization’s standard desktop build using a clean [Windows 10 Enterprise image](https://www.microsoft.com/en-gb/software-download/windows10) or use a [Signature Edition](https://www.microsoft.com/en-PR/store/b/pcsignatureedition) device where re-imaging may not be needed.
-5. Join the device to AAD and enroll it into your MDM either by:
+5. Join the device to AAD and enrolll it into your MDM either by:
-    1. Promoting a dedicated provisioning account to become a [Device Enrolment Manager](https://docs.microsoft.com/en-us/intune-classic/deploy-use/enrolll-corporate-owned-devices-with-the-device-enrolllment-manager-in-microsoft-intune).
-Use this account to join AAD and enroll into your MDM.
+    1. Promoting a dedicated provisioning account to become a [Device Enrolment Manager](https://docs.microsoft.com/en-us/intune-classic/deploy-use/enrollll-corporate-owned-devices-with-the-device-enrollllment-manager-in-microsoft-intune).
+Use this account to join AAD and enrolll into your MDM.
     2. Use the [Windows Configuration Designer tool](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-install-icd) which is part of the [Windows Assessment and Deployment Kit (ADK)](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit), to create a [provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-packages).
 Apply the provisioning package during the out-of-box experience (OOBE).
 The first account used to sign in will be added to the list of local administrators.
-    3. Use an MDM-specific enrollment app.
+    3. Use an MDM-specific enrolllment app.

 ### **Zero-touch provisioning steps**

 Windows Autopilot is a collection of technologies used to set up and pre-configure devices directly from OEMs (Original Equipment Manufactures).

-Autopilot explicitly requires MDM automatic enrollment, details on how to set this up can be found [here](https://docs.microsoft.com/en-gb/intune/windows-enrolll), other requirements can be found [here](https://docs.microsoft.com/en-gb/partner-center/autopilot).
+Autopilot explicitly requires MDM automatic enrolllment, details on how to set this up can be found [here](https://docs.microsoft.com/en-gb/intune/windows-enrollll), other requirements can be found [here](https://docs.microsoft.com/en-gb/partner-center/autopilot).

 Organizations can use Autopilot on new or existing devices by: